 Sometimes people get lost, even people without dementia.

-Sometimes people walk becasue they are looking for something, even people with dementia.
+Sometimes people walk because they are looking for something, even people with dementia.

 Sometimes people go walking because they are bored, even people with dementia.